rpatil29/SER502-Spring2023-Team4/README.md

 **Highlights**

+-The language has been designed by drawing inspiration from the java programming language and the syntax has been kept simple and user-friendly.

 -Supports primitive data types such as int, Boolean and String

 -Support for Arithmetic operations such as addition, subtraction, multiplication and division on the data types